tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音沙龙/TRTCChatSalon（Flutter）_intl_en.md

 ### onKickedOffline

-Another user logged in to the same account, and the current user was forced offline.
+Callback for being kicked offline because another user logged in to the same account.

 ## Room Event Callback APIs